atom-haskell-archive/autocomplete-haskell/README.md

 provided by [haskell-ghc-mod][2].
 It also relies on scope names provided by [language-haskell][5]

-If you also install [Hoogle][3], you can also show auto-completions for hole `_`.
+You can also show auto-completions for hole
+`_`.
 This will try to find replacements based on type.
-It's no magic though, so if hole has some crazy type, Hoogle won't find anything.
+It's no magic though, so if hole has some crazy type, it won't find anything.

 Current autocompletion scopes: